 Instructions

-To make the sponge, in the bowl of a stand mixer, whisk together 1 cup flour, the milk, 1 tablespoon sugar, and the yeast until combined.
-Loosely cover, and let stand at room temperature, until foamy, about 45 minutes.
+To make the sponge, in the bowl of a stand mixer, whisk together ½ cup flour, the milk, 1 tablespoon sugar, and the yeast until combined.
+Loosely cover, and let stand at room temperature, until foamy, 30 to 45 minutes.

-Once the sponge is ready, add 6 eggs, the salt, remaining 5 cups flour, and remaining 5 tablespoons sugar.
-With dough hook attachment, beat on low speed until well combined, about 2 minutes scraping down the bowl as needed.
-Continue mixing until the dough is shiny and elastic, about 10 to 12 minutes.
+Once the sponge is ready, add 3 eggs, the salt, remaining 2½ cups flour, and remaining 2 tablespoons sugar.
+With dough hook attachment, beat on medium-low speed until well combined, about 1 minute scraping down the bowl as needed.
+Continue mixing until the dough is shiny and elastic, about 8 minutes.

 Punch down the dough and turn out onto a lightly floured surface.
-Divide the dough in half.
-Working with one half at a time, cut the dough into 3 equal pieces, and roll each piece into a 9-inch long rope.
+Cut the dough into 3 equal pieces, and roll each piece into a 9-inch long rope.
 Braid the ropes together, pinching ends together to seal.
-Tuck the ends under and place in a buttered loaf pan.
-Repeat with the remaining dough half.
-Loosely cover, and let rise in a warm place until doubled in size, about 1 hour.
+Tuck the ends under and place in the buttered loaf pan.
+Loosely cover, and let rise in a warm place until doubled in size, about 40 to 60 minutes.
+(It should be puffed up above the top rim of the pan.)

 In a small bowl, whisk together the water and remaining 1 egg until smooth.
-Brush the risen loaves with egg wash.
+Brush the top of the risen loaf with egg wash.

-Bake for 35 minutes or until deep golden brown, covering with aluminum foil after 25 minutes if the top is browning too quickly.
-Let the bread cool in the pans for 5 minutes.
-Remove from pans, and continue cooling on a wire rack.
+Bake for 35 to 40 minutes or until deep golden brown, covering with aluminum foil after 25 minutes if the top is browning too quickly.
+Let the bread cool in the pan for 5 minutes, then remove the loaf, and continue cooling on a wire rack.
 Serve warm or at room temperature.
 Store cooled bread in an airtight container for up to 1 week, or slice and freeze in a freezer bag for up to 2 months.

 Video